audiosocket/yeti/README.md

 When you use the 'with' parameter when searching for tracks classification information can be returned.
 However, the information returned is most often simply IDs of classification entities.
-To resolve those IDs into the actual useful objects do the following after the context has been loaded.
+To resolve those IDs into the actual useful objects do the following *after* the context has been loaded.
+This assumes you specified 'g' for genres when performing your search.

 ```
 ASGenre *genres = [context resolveIDs:track.genreIDs forClass:[ASGenre class]];